home // human.exe // virginity

 • Foucault’s theory of sexuality as a discourse of power applies, with virginity serving as a means of categorization and control.

-See also far out
+See also disability

 This construct intersects with religious, economic, and cultural systems, reflecting and reinforcing broader societal power structures and values.